January 30th, 1931 - July 28th, 2010

 GROUP SHOWS 1977 Salon De La Marniere- Orval- France 1967 Parke-Bernet Galleries, New York 1964 Leonard Hutton Galleries, New York 1962-1965 Spring Arts Festival, New York

-Famous Owners: Princess Brigitte Romanovsky, New York City Arthur Rubin, New York City William Shatner, Los Angeles Pierre Salinger, Paris David & Constance First, Tampa Patty Duke, Los Angeles Tony Franciosa, Los Angeles Delta Burke, Los Angeles Mohamed Faiz, Morocco John Kirsch, New York City Count Enrico di Portanova, Houston Princess Tsaubetsky Bea Lillie Oleg Cassini The Windshaw Lopez Collection The Duchess of Windsor Michael Tobias, Santa Monica Chef Wolfgang Puck Orsen Wells Jacques Bergerac, Actor, Paris Jean Morrison, National Radio host Dr. Robin Falkov, Prince Toumanoff Elizabeth Taylor Gary Grant Suzanne Pleshette Burt Reynolds Jack Lemmon Johnny Carson Ed McMahon Frank Sinatra Bob Evans NASA Space Center Smithsonian Institute
+Famous Owners: Princess Brigitte Romanovsky, New York City Arthur Rubin, New York City William Shatner, Los Angeles Pierre Salinger, Paris David & Constance First, New Mexico Patty Duke, Los Angeles Tony Franciosa, Los Angeles Delta Burke, Los Angeles Mohamed Faiz, Morocco John Kirsch, New York City Count Enrico di Portanova, Houston Princess Tsaubetsky Bea Lillie Oleg Cassini The Windshaw Lopez Collection The Duchess of Windsor Michael Tobias, Santa Monica Chef Wolfgang Puck Orsen Wells Jacques Bergerac, Actor, Paris Jean Morrison, National Radio host Dr. Robin Falkov, Prince Toumanoff Elizabeth Taylor Gary Grant Suzanne Pleshette Burt Reynolds Jack Lemmon Johnny Carson Ed McMahon Frank Sinatra Bob Evans NASA Space Center Smithsonian Institute

 Today Alvaro's paintings are often seen in the background of movies or in photos of the homes of movie stars and the world's very wealthy.
 His signed lithographs of sailboats, butterflies and exotic women are listed for sale on major art gallery websites.
 The paintings are considered family heirlooms by many collectors.
 Occasionally one of his originals will come up for auction.
 Like all great artists, his original paintings are very hard to find and buy in the open market.